alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.75` in Perpetual Infusions: "Mutagenist: Choose two of the following formulas: lesser bestial mutagen, **lesser bullheaded mutagen**...".
 There is no bullheaded mutagen in this book.
 * ~~`p.75` in Perpetual Infusions in Bomber: "lesser bottled lightning, **lesser liquid ice**, lesser tanglefoot bag...".
 Should be "**lesser frost vial**".~~
   [Addressed in errata][errata-1]
+* `p.81`: Perfect Debilitation causes the target to avoid the condition only on a critical success.
+  Although it is not a requirement for Perfect Debilitation, True Debilitating Bomb appears to already grant that benefit, at a lower level alongside with others.
+  The difference between the two feats should be made clearer.
 * `p.84` in Rage: "You deal 2 additional damage with melee **weapons** and unarmed attacks."
 Worth changing to **attacks** just to make sure no one thinks Rage can be applied to thrown melee weapons?
 * ~~`p.86` in Table 3-3 Animal Instincts: The deer has the trait **Charge**.
 Looks like this isn't a valid trait.~~ [Addressed in errata][errata-1]
+* `p.86` (Post-errata): The animal instinct specialization ability grants reach to the deer's antler attack.
+  Since the errata put it on par with the other natural weapons before specialization, the extra reach makes the deer strictly better than most other animal instincts.
 * ~~`p.87`: The giant instinct's Titan Mauler ability grants access to "one weapon one size larger than you."
   For Small creatures, this should grant access to a weapon built for a Large creature like the previous sentence says.~~ [Addressed in errata][errata-1]
 * `p.87`: **Raging Thrower** allows Brutal Critical to be applied to thrown weapon attacks.
   Brutal Critical has no limitations on the type of strikes, so it can be used with thrown Strikes without Raging Thrower.
+* `p.89`: Furious Finish can be use on any Strike, including ranged strikes.
+  The damage bonus from rage can only apply to melee strikes (Raging thrower notwithstanding).
+  Is it intended that Furious Finish can be used on ranged strikes?
 * ~~`p.91` in Thrash: "plus your **ferocious specialization** damage".
 What is that?
 Is that meant to be **weapon specialization**?
 (Credit to [/u/boomstik101](https://www.reddit.com/r/Pathfinder2e/comments/cfomkf/barbarian_ferocious_specilization_damage/) on Reddit.)~~
   [Addressed in errata][errata-1]
 * `p.91` in Sudden Leap: Missing the 2 action icon that is found on the feat of the same name in Fighter's feats on `p.149`.
 Note: Fighters and Barbarians share multiple feats.
 The fighter feat also has a special tag that includes interactions the **Felling Strike** but this is probably because Barbarians do not have access to **Felling Strike**.